sinodine/tech-challenge-bigblue/intern/README.md

 You must submit the project as a private git repository (github.com, bitbucket.com, gitlab.com)or a zip file.

 Have fun :rocket: :wink:

+## My ideas

+- add categories for products
+- add a button to display the shopping cart (new page)
+- search bar